MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Computational Illustrations

-Here we illustrate the possibility of using a random proposal variance $\beta$, as introduced in subsection \ref{ssec:rand} (expressed in terms of $\delta$ and \eqref{eq:two} rather than $\beta$ and \eqref{eq:sim}).
+Here we illustrate the possibility of using a random proposal variance $\beta$, as introduced in Section~\ref{ssecrand} [expressed in terms of $\delta$ and (\ref{eqtwo}) rather than $\beta$ and (\ref{eqsim})].
 Such methods have the potential advantage of including the possibility of large and small steps in the proposal.
 In this example we use Eulerian data once again, this time with only $9$ observation stations, with only one observation time at $T=0.1$.
-Two instances of the sampler were run with the same data, one with a static value of $\beta = \beta_{\rm{opt}}$, and one with $\beta \sim U([0.1 \times \bopt, 1.9 \times \bopt])$.
-The marginal distributions for both Markov chains are shown in Figure \ref{RandBetaR01}.
-The two computed distributions are very close indeed, verifying that randomness in the proposal variance scale gives rise to (empirically) ergodic Markov chains.

-Figure \ref{RandBetaBETA} shows the distribution of the $\beta$ for which the proposed state was accepted.
-As expected, the initial uniform distribution is skewed as proposals with smaller jumps are more likely to be accepted.
+Two instances of the sampler were run with the same data, one with a static value of $\beta= \beta_{\mathrm{opt}}$ and one with $\beta\sim U([0.1 \times\bopt, 1.9 \times\bopt])$.
+The marginal distributions for both Markov chains are shown in Figure~\ref{RandBetaR01}(a), and are very close indeed, verifying that randomness in the proposal variance scale gives rise to (empirically) ergodic Markov chains.
+Figure~\ref{RandBetaR01}(b) shows the distribution of the $\beta$ for which the proposed state was accepted.
+As expected, the initial uniform distribution is skewed, as proposals with smaller jumps are more likely to be accepted.

 The convergence of the method with these two choices for $\beta$ were roughly comparable in this simple experiment.
-However it is conceivable that when attempting to explore multimodal posterior distributions it may be advantageous to have a mix of both large proposal steps which may allow large leaps between different areas of high probability density, and smaller proposal steps in order to explore a more localized region.
+However, it is of course conceivable that when attempting to explore multimodal posterior distributions it may be advantageous to have a mix of both large proposal steps, which may allow large leaps between different areas of high probability density, and smaller proposal steps in order to explore a more localised region.